Residential care: Hospice care

 Hospices provide a form of medical care for people with a terminal illness or condition, for example, cancer.
-It is generally used when a person is very close to death.
+Care in a hospice is generally offered when a person is very close to death.
 Most hospices offer a choice of residential (nursing home) or in-home (supportive) care.
 A hospice emphasizes a palliative rather than curative approach; the patient is made comfortable, including pain relief as needed, and both patient and family are given emotional, spiritual, and practical support.

 Mental illness

 Psychiatric hospital care

 People may be detained under the laws that state that they have to be sectioned in certain circumstances.
 In the United Kingdom, at least 2 doctors can sign a paper to get this to happen.
 Patients have to be a risk to themselves, property or other people to warrant being sectioned; this can include suicide attempts.

 Some patients may volunteer to go to a psychiatric hospital because they recognize that they are ill.

 Treatment can occur against the patient's wishes if this is needed and that can be with the use of drugs.
 The patients are generally detained until doctors believe that they are stable enough to leave.